 Allowing students to choose books they enjoy can make a big difference.
 A whopping 73% said they would read more if they could find more books they liked.

 If you have students who don’t have access to many books at home, there are ways you can help.
 Speak to the school librarian about allowing these students to check out an additional book or two each week.
-Let students choose a book from your classroom library that they can borrow for the weekend or over extended holidays.
+Let students choose a book from your classroom library that they can borrow for the weekend or during extended holiday breaks.
 Implement a school-wide book swap where students can donate books they have outgrown to children in lower grades.
-Also keep tabs on your local libraries.
+Also, keep tabs on your local libraries.
 Many hold annual book sales where used books are sold for as little as a dollar.

-Whether it’s number of books or number of pages read, set up a reading challenge for your class.
-Nothing can motivate reluctant readers better than competition with a fun reward at the end.
+Whether it’s a number of books or a number of pages read, set up a reading challenge for your class.
+Nothing can motivate reluctant readers better than a competition with a fun reward at the end.

 What started as a simple idea in a beloved children’s book is now taking place in classrooms everywhere.
 In Ramona Quimby, Age 8, author Beverly Cleary introduced Drop Everything and Read (DEAR) which encourages students to make reading a priority with just 10 minutes of dedicated classroom reading time.
 Not only does this program support students who may not have a supportive reading environment outside of school hours, but it also allows you to be a reading role model in your classroom.